ubleipzig/gitbits/60-Workflows.md

 > convention, and an unpopular one at that), the history of a project managed
 > using GitFlow for some time invariably starts to resemble a giant ball of
 > spaghetti.

+## Workflows will be project dependent

+* The [finc](https://finc.info) project [@UBL](http://ub.uni-leipzig.de/) utilizes git branches to:

+* separate work on each issue (or feature)
+* separate instances (alpha, staging, production with various configurations)
+* separate tenants (we host services for [over twenty institutions](https://finc.info/de/anwender)), each one with slightly differing requirements

+Tooling around hooks allows to automatically deploy (and undeploy) [LAMP-Application](https://vufind.org/vufind/).

+Another [metadata project](https://github.com/ubleipzig/siskin/commits/master) is organized more linearly.